-T2D Healthline is a free app created for people diagnosed with type 2 diabetes.
-The app matches you with others based on diagnosis, treatment, and personal interests so you can connect, share, and learn from one another.
+Bezzy T2D is free community created for people diagnosed with type 2 diabetes.
+The platform matches you with others based on diagnosis, treatment, and personal interests so you can connect, share, and learn from one another.

-Sydney Williams, who blogs at Hiking My Feelings, says the app is just what she needed.
+Sydney Williams, who blogs at Hiking My Feelings, says the community is just what she needed.

 When Williams was diagnosed with type 2 diabetes in 2017, she says she was fortunate to have access to health insurance and healthy food, as well as a supportive husband and flexible job that allowed her time off for doctor’s appointments.

 “The thing I didn’t know I’ve been missing until now?
 A community of diabetics to bounce ideas off, connect with, and learn from,” says Williams.
 “The ability to connect with users who are already living this life gives me hope for the social support portion of managing this disease.”

 While she takes responsibility for everything she eats, how often she exercises, and how well she manages stress, she says having others to lean on makes it all a little easier.

 “This disease is mine to manage, but having some friends who ‘get it’ makes it that much easier,” she says.

 Each weekday, the Bezzy T2D platform hosts groups discussions moderated by a guide living with type 2 diabetes.
 Topics include diet and nutrition, exercise and fitness, healthcare, medications and treatments, complications, relationships, travel, mental health, sexual health, pregnancy, and more.